orhnk/Charisma/README.md

 <br>

-Charisma is a commandline tool to generate ASCII Art directly from your terminal.
-It uses Dalle Mini (aka Craiyon) API to convert your words into reality.
+Charisma serves a purpose of being a bridge between Dall-e mini.
+It's used to generate ASCII Art directly from your terminal.
+It uses Craiyon API to convert your words into reality.
 It's written in beloved rust with powerful tools come with it.

 It's available as a rust crate on [crates.io](https://crates.io/crates/charisma).
 For further implementation details please read [the docs](https://docs.rs/charisma/*/charisma/)